Commuting Schemes of Upper Triangular Matrices and Representation Homology: Preliminaries

 A simplicial set $X$ is called reduced if it has a single vertex, that is, $X_0=\{*\}$.
 The full subcategory of $s\Set$ consisting of reduced simplicial sets will be denoted $s\Set_0$.
 For a pointed topological space $(X,*)$, its Eilenberg subcomplex of $\bar{S}_*(X)$ is defined by

-If X is connected, the natural inclusion $\bar{S}_*(X)\hookrightarrow S_*(X)$ is a weak equivalence of simplicial sets.
-Further, if we restrict S to the category $\Top_{0,*}$ of connected pointed spaces, we get the pair of adjoint functors
+If $X$ is connected, the natural inclusion $\bar{S}_*(X)\hookrightarrow S_*(X)$ is a weak equivalence of simplicial sets.
+Further, if we restrict functor $\bar{S}$ to the category $\Top_{0,*}$ of connected pointed spaces, we get the pair of adjoint functors

 ~

 Furthermore, there is another Quillen equivalence